 A plantar wart is similar in structure to an iceberg.
 The part on the surface is a small fraction of the entire anomaly.
 Often, the portion of the wart under the skin is at least twice as big as the part you can see

 Many of these viruses die within a year or two and the warts they produce simply disappear.
 Many podiatrists recommend having them removed because they are contagious, irritating and are often painful.

 Treatment of a plantar wart

-Bleomycin is an excellent therapeutic alternative for resistant warts, and it has to be used by a trained practitionner.
-This therapy is proposed in recent journals of the American Academy of Dermatology (Guidelines of care for warts JAAD 1995), and in the guidelies of care published by the American Academy of Dermatology (Guidelines of care for nail disorders 1995).
+Thus, “Bleomycin” therapy is an excellent alternative for resistant plantar warts when administered by a trained practitioner.
+It is recommended in articles published in the journal of the American Academy of Dermatology (Guidelines of care for warts, JAAD 1995) and (Guidelines of care for nail disorders)

-The results of conventional treatments are slow.
-For plantar warts, cryotherapy (liquid nitrogen, Histofreeze…) associated with salicylic acid give 50% sucess rate after 12 weeks of treatment; 50% of the remaining patients need to continue the treatment for another 12 weeks to get good results.
-When the warts are on the bottom of the foot, this treatment can be very painful and take several days or weeks to heal.
+Conventional treatments take longer to produce results.
+For plantar warts, cryotherapy (liquid nitrogen, Histofreeze) combined with salicylic acid gives good results in 50% of cases after 12 weeks of treatment.
+However, half of the other patients need to extend the treatment for an additional 12 weeks to obtain satisfactory results.
+This treatment for warts on the sole of the foot is painful and the wound takes several days or even weeks to heal.

-Prescription topical and/or oral medication may be used in some cases.
+Prescription drugs for topical or oral use may also be used in some cases.